basarat/awesome-enterprise-component-library/README.md

 # awesome-enterprise-component-library
-A list of public enterprise funded open source component libraries.
+A list of enterprise funded publically open source component libraries.
 Might help you with your proposals ❤🌹️

 In no partcular order.
 Re-organize for your target audience.